Andreansx/Networking-lab/README.md

 - Providing links to standalone repositories dedicated to specific scenarios
 - Storing backups of the configurations in case of a failure
 - Potentially storing notes I take
+- Storing details about physical wiring in the lab